 Creating lists based on the information you’ve collected from visitors will make your content marketing much more effective.

 No matter your content form, email can support the format so you can share all your content.
-From embedded videos to gifs, email allows you to create attractive, engaging, branded content that can be shared with anyone.
+From embedded videos to gifs, email allows you to create attractive, engaging, branded content that is relevant to your audience.

 Although the point of sharing content isn’t always to advertise your business, any content sharing still acts as an advertisement for your brand.
 Promoting content via paid online ads will attract new visitors who might not have discovered your brand yet.
 These paid ads can be targeted towards certain people or groups who are most likely to be interested in your offer.

 Ads also allow you to link a viewer to a specific page or offer.
 This means you can promote any type of content on any platform.
 When viewers click the ad, you want to bring them to a specific landing page related to the content of the ad.

 Advertisements are another great way to promote higher-quality content.
 When promoting downloads, ads will circulate the promotion to all corners of the internet to find the right viewers.
 You can specify who you are looking for and algorithms will work to find those people and present them with content that they are likely to click.